【Low-Carbon Logistics】 The Future of Last-Mile Delivery

 Companies like UPS have successfully implemented route optimization strategies.
 UPS utilizes its proprietary routing software, On-Road Integrated Optimization and Navigation (ORION), to optimize delivery routes, leading to significant fuel savings and emissions reduction.
 Since the deployment of ORION, UPS has saved approximately 100 million miles and ten million gallons of fuel annually.

-Another example is M20 Refills, a company that uses Circuit for Teams to support their home delivery service of eco-friendly products.
-By leveraging the software’s advanced algorithms and user-friendly features, M20 Refills streamlines the routing and delivery process, resulting in optimized routes, reduced gas consumption, and lower emissions.
+Another example is M20 Refills, a company that uses Circuit for Teams to support their home delivery service of eco-friendly products. friendly features, M20 Refills streamlines the routing and delivery process, resulting in optimized routes, reduced gas consumption, and lower emissions.

 Delivery Consolidation: Maximizing Efficiency and Minimizing Emissions